Yoga for COPD

 You may be tempted to do yoga at home, especially if you haven’t exercised for quite some time.
 Bringing pranayama breathing into your daily routine can be immensely beneficial, but keeping your whole yoga practice confined to your living room may not be such a good idea.

 Like many chronic conditions, COPD can be isolating and depressing.
-The physical symptoms may keep you in your bed or on the couch, and the stigma of COPD can attack your confidence and lead you to hide from your community.
-Getting out and into an exercise class with people who understand how you feel and what you’re living with is liberating, comforting, and encouraging (not to mention one of the healthiest things you can do!)
+The physical COPD symptoms may keep you in your bed or on the couch, and the stigma of COPD can attack your confidence and lead you to hide from your community.
+Getting out and into an exercise class with people who understand how you feel and what you are living with is liberating, comforting and encouraging (not to mention one of the healthiest things you can do).

 Staying in good form is harder than you think.
-It’s easy to lean too far, dip too deep, or bend when you should be straightening without even noticing your mistake.
+It’s easy to lean too far, dip too deep or bend when you should be straightening without even noticing your mistake.
 When you practice in a class, you have other participants to use for reference, and more importantly, a trained instructor who can subtly and gently correct any problems with your posture.
-The better your form, the safer and more effective the exercise, so it’s better to work under a watchful eye.
+The better your form, the safer and more effective the exercise, so it is better to work under a watchful eye.

-Yoga is always a good stress reliever, but when you get away from your home, it’s easier to get away from any stress or strain associated with your daily life.
-Yoga studios are perfectly calm and clear spaces, without clutter, bright lights, or distracting sounds to draw your attention away from your practice.
-You could even attend an evening class with dim lighting or candles if you’re looking to relax and unwind even more.
+Yoga is always a good stress reliever, but when you get away from your home, it is easier to get away from any stress or strain associated with your daily life.
+Yoga studios are perfectly calm and clear spaces, without clutter, bright lights or distracting sounds to draw your attention away from your practice.
+You can even attend an evening class with dim lighting or candles if you are looking to relax and unwind even more.

-Yoga isn’t just a new-age exercise in spirituality — it’s a powerful way to restore your physical and mental comfort.
+Yoga isn’t just a new-age exercise in spirituality — it is a powerful way to restore your physical and mental comfort.
 The mind-body connection is meant to help you improve your health and control, not subscribe to a new belief system or become more flexible than the people around you.
-Use your yoga practice in any way you like, and remember, yoga is never about competition.
+Use your yoga practice in any way you like, and remember that yoga is never about competition.